gsantovena/sysadmin/README.md

 sysadmin
 ========

-Sysadmin scripts I have created or collected for my tasks.
+Scripts I have created or collected for my tasks as Sysadmin.